 No financial plan is perfect, so you'll want to keep checking in on your progress as you figure out what's working and what isn't.
 If you're a BECU member, you can use our Money Manager tool to keep an eye on your spending and saving habits, or you can review your monthly account statements.

-Remember: increasing your savings is all about slow and steady progress — great savers aren't made overnight.
-Try out these tips, find what works for you, and adapt based on what you learn in the process.
+Remember: Increasing your savings is all about slow and steady progress — great savings plans aren't created overnight.
+Test out these tips, find what works for you, and adapt based on what you learn in the process.